Violent Road

 Violent Road, also known as Hell's Highway, is a 1958 American film directed by Howard W. Koch, written by Richard H. Landau, and starring Brian Keith, Dick Foran, Efrem Zimbalist, Jr., Merry Anders, Sean Garrison and Joanna Barnes.
-A remake of The Wages of Fear, it was released by Warner Bros. on April 11, 1958.
+A remake of The Wages of Fear, it was released by Warner Bros.
+Pictures on April 11, 1958.

 Plot

 A rocket plant must be relocated after a deadly accident.
 Trucker Mitch Barton (Brian Keith) recruits a team for a suicidal job: to drive three trucks carrying extremely hazardous chemicals (nitric acid, hydrogen peroxide, and hydrazine) over a treacherous mountain road in just three days for $5,000 each.
 The rocket fuel developer, George Lawrence (Efrem Zimbalist, Jr.), joins the group to ensure safety.
 The mission suffers a tragedy and nearly fails when one driver, Frank Miller, dies from chemical burns after heroically preventing an explosion.
 After overcoming breakdowns, fatigue, and other dangers, the surviving men have a chance to reexamine their lives, while completing the delivery.